Microsoft: Teams now has 13M daily active users, outpacing rival Slack

 Microsoft - which reportedly considered a multi-billion-dollar acquisition bid for Slack before developing its own tool - has thrown significant resources behind Teams and has quickly built out new features to cater to a wide range of uses.
 It is now the company’s main app for enterprise collaboration and communication, replacing Skype for Business Online.

 Teams has seen swift growth largely due to the reach of Office 365 and Microsoft’s popularity in business.

-The company announced earlier this year that it is now in use by 500,000 organizations.
-Microsoft, however, had declined to reveal daily or weekly active user information in the past - metrics that give a better indication of how an application is used regularly within an organization.
+The company announced earlier this year that it is now in use by 500,000 organisations.
+Microsoft, however, had declined to reveal daily or weekly active user information in the past - metrics that give a better indication of how an application is used regularly within an organisation.

 At its Inspire event this week, Microsoft also said it has 19 million weekly active users.
 Slack, by contrast, has 10 million daily active users.

-Microsoft said the upswing highlights how companies and their employees are adapting to work that centers on team collaboration and channel-based communications.
+Microsoft said the upswing highlights how companies and their employees are adapting to work that centres on team collaboration and channel-based communications.

 “What these data points tell us is that people have really moved their work into this open platform for real-time communication and collaboration,” said Kady Dundas, director of product marketing for Teams.

 Analysts said companies comparing Slack and Teams should be wary of reading too much into the customer adoption figures, however.

 “It’s good to see Microsoft start sharing their adoption numbers – and these are good numbers,” said Wayne Kurtzman, a research director at IDC.

 “But these numbers, like all self-reported numbers should be taken cautiously.
 In this case, are both companies measuring the data the same way?
 This is always a concern, as it is in looking at social media platforms that use similar metrics.”

-Furthermore, despite the success of both Teams and Slack – which recently completed its stock market listing – demand for team collaboration applications is still at an early stage; the potential for growth has attracted a range of vendors including Google, Facebook and Cisco.
+Furthermore, despite the success of both Teams and Slack - which recently completed its stock market listing - demand for team collaboration applications is still at an early stage; the potential for growth has attracted a range of vendors including Google, Facebook and Cisco.

 As a result, it’s unlikely there’ll be a winner-takes-all market leader; in many cases businesses will use both Slack and Teams for different employees.

 “Even adding Microsoft and Slack’s team collaboration user numbers together, it indicates most companies are still not using collaboration software yet,” Kurtzman noted.
 He added that IDC expects the team collaboration app market to continue to expand at a compound annual growth rate of more than 20% over the next five years.